ThuNganPythonista/Algo-Learning/array-data-structure/README.md

 ##### How can you find the duplicate number in a given array of integers?

 Set() is used to keep track of elements that have existed.
 Set helps check the existence of an element faster than using arrays and includes().

+##### How can you find the largest and smallest number in an unsorted array?

+Take the first element and compare it with the remaining elements.